TechnionComputationalMRILab/SIMPLE/README.md

 --data_format (dicom/nifti)

+--global_min / --global_max (specify the grayscale range of the images, else the code calculate the absolute minimum and maximum values)

+--phase (train/test)

---vol_cube_dim (the dimension of the resulted cube MRI volume - can be any value above 256). *Pay attention that different cube dimension may require different number of discriminator layers (for example: 256 require 3 discriminator layers, 512 require 4 discriminator layers)
+--vol_cube_dim (the dimension of the resulted cube MRI volume - can be any value above 256). *Pay attention that different cube dimension may require different number of discriminator layers for ATME training (for example: 256 require 3 discriminator layers, 512 require 4 discriminator layers)

 --calculate_dataset or --no-calculate_dataset (whether to perform pre-processing for the dataset or not.
 Data pre-proceesing must be done before the training).